Skip to main content

 The shell hosts your component inside a window.
 React state, effects, and context all work as you’d expect.

-4. (Optional) edit the service
+3. (Optional) edit the service

 If your pack needs a backend — a long-running process, a NATS subscriber, a side-effectful endpoint — edit service/src/index.ts.
-The template ships a Bun HTTP server with a sample NATS subscription.
+The app template ships a Bun HTTP server with a sample NATS subscription.
 If your pack is frontend-only, delete the service/ directory and remove the backend block from khal-app.json.
 CI will skip the Docker build and Helm release automatically.

-5. Build and typecheck
+4. Build and typecheck

 bun install